Ultrahigh Poisson's ratio glasses: Relation to the unjamming transition of repulsive soft spheres

-Can the increase of $\nu$ in our model glass upon increasing the parameter $Q$ be understood on firmer grounds?
-If, for the sake of discussion, we neglect the attractive term in the pairwise potential, one would expect that $p/K\!\sim\!1/Q$, as seen in the unjamming of soft discs (in two dimensions) interacting via a purely repulsive $\propto\! r^{-Q}$ pairwise interaction potential studied in Ref.~\cite{stefanz_pre_2016}.
+Can the increase of $\nu$ --- or, alternatively, the \emph{decrease} in the shear-to-bulk moduli ratio $G/K$ --- in our model glass upon increasing the parameter $Q$ be understood on firmer grounds?
+If, for the sake of discussion, we neglect the attractive $\sim\!r^{-4}$ term in the pairwise potential (cf.~Eq.~(\ref{eq:pairwise_potential})), one would expect that $p/K\!\sim\!1/Q$, as seen in the unjamming of soft discs (in two dimensions) interacting via a purely repulsive $\propto\! r^{-Q}$ pairwise interaction potential studied in Ref.~\cite{stefanz_pre_2016}.
 Then, since in the unjamming scenario of repulsive spheres $G/K\!\sim\!\sqrt{p/K}$ is universally observed~\cite{stefanz_pre_2019}, we might expect that, in our glasses, $G/K\!\sim\!1/\!\sqrt{Q}$.
+On the other hand, the approximate power laws $G\!\sim\!Q^{0.62}$ and $K\!\sim\!Q^{0.88}$ shown in Fig.~\ref{fig:elasticity} lead us to expect that $G/K\!\sim\!Q^{-0.26}$.

-We test this expectation in Fig.~\ref{fig:g_over_k}.
-While the proposed scaling is certainly not satisfied, there is a clear trend in the data indicating that $\sim\!1/\!\sqrt{Q}$ \emph{might} be the correct asymptotic form for $G/K$ at large $Q$.
-We note that in Ref.~\cite{stefanz_pre_2016} the scaling $G/K\!\sim\!1/\!\sqrt{Q}$ is only observed for $Q\!>\!200$, a regime not explored here.
+We test these expectations in Fig.~\ref{fig:g_over_k}.
+The $G/K\!\sim\!Q^{-0.26}$ expectation --- based on the approximate power laws of $G$ and $K$ in $Q$ shown above --- seems to capture the scaling of $G/K$ over a broad range of $Q$, however it appears not to be the correct asymptotic scaling of $G/K$.
+On the other hand, the $G/K\!\sim\!1/\!\sqrt{Q}$ scaling proposed by neglecting the role of attractive pairwise interactions is certainly not satisfied in the range of $Q$ studied here.
+Nevertheless, there exists a clear trend in the data indicating that $\sim\!1/\!\sqrt{Q}$ \emph{might} be the correct asymptotic form for $G/K$ at large $Q$.